MultithreadCorner/Hydra/README.md

 The examples are described below:

 1. __PhaseSpace__ : Takes arguments from the command line and generates a 3-body decay and calculates some observables.
-The program print some events and timing information to sdtout.
+The program print some events and timing information to stdout.

 2. __Evaluate__ : Takes arguments from the command line, generates some samples and perform calculations using lambda functions (requires CUDA 8.0 to run on the GPU).
-The program print some results and timing information to sdtout.
+The program print some results and timing information to stdout.

 3. __Fit__: Takes arguments from the command line, generates a samples and perform a extended likelihood fit.
-The program print some results and timing information to sdtout.
+The program print some results and timing information to stdout.

 4. __Random__: Takes arguments from the command line, generates some samples  in one, two and three.
-The program print some results, draw plots and timing information to sdtout.
+The program print some results, draw plots and timing information to stdout.

 Licensing